AdBank/adbank-token-management-system/DOCUMENT.md

 		And then, it creates internal wallet automatically and transfers 0.01 ETH from master ETH wallet to the newly created internal wallet.
 		This transferred ETH will be used for transactions between internal wallets.
 		If successful, it returns only success message and wallet Id which is unique.

-*  /transferTokens
-	Parameters:
-		walletId: string value which is unique
-		tokenAmount: float value

-	Description:
-		This endpoint is to transfer tokens from contract owner to the user.

 *	/withdraw
 	Parameters: